nicksiv/jello-dashboard/readme.txt

 -  Review your action lists easily
 -  Get your lists, print or send them
 -  Work with your familiar Outlook application and its items
--  Control application’s behavior through an extensive set of user settings
+-  Control applicationâ€™s behavior through an extensive set of user settings

 Jello Dashboard will load when you select you folder of choice from the Outlook folder hierarchy.